 Friendly fraud, also known as chargeback fraud, occurs when your customers don’t recognize your business’s name on their credit card statements and initiate a chargeback.
 Chargebacks are a common and expensive problem for merchants of every type, so be sure your business’s name is clearly represented and recognizable on statements.
 For example, if your company’s official name differs from your online store’s name, contact your merchant services provider to confirm it’s your store name that actually appears on your customers’ statements.

-When corresponding with customers about their orders, include your company’s name and logo, as well as listing the item(s) purchased, the quantity, and price to remind them what they purchased and the total paid, which reduces the chance of them forgetting a purchase and initiating a chargeback.
+When corresponding with customers about their orders, include your company’s name and logo, as well as list the item(s) purchased, the quantity, and price to remind them what they purchased and the total paid, which reduces the chance of them forgetting a purchase and initiating a chargeback.
 The itemized order details are particularly important to include on:

 It’s also critical to notify your customers if there is a shipping delay that impacts their order.
 If their items won’t arrive within the original timeframe, give your customers options to see if they’d rather wait for their order, or cancel it and receive a refund.
 For cancellations, it’s better to refund the money and keep a customer happy to ensure repeat business than to ship goods to a person who may not be there to receive their items and request a chargeback.